 Winner of National Hill Climb at Dover’s Hill

 - 1998 – Jim Henderson – 3.25- 1998 National hill climb blog by Jim Henderson.

 - 1982 – Jeff Williams – 3.36

 - 1973 – Granville Sydney – 3.47

 Blog from September 2010 – Dover’s hill and Saintbury

-I was pleased with ride, it also means I have an outside chance to do well at Nationals at the end of the month.
-Also with the margins so close, it makes me wonder whether I should look into buying some super light weight wheels.
+I was pleased with the ride, it also means I have an outside chance to do well at Nationals at the end of the month.
+Also with the margins so close, it makes me wonder whether I should look into buying some super-lightweight wheels.
 I wouldn’t be surprised if the top ten placings are decided by fractions of seconds.
 Of course, personally, I would prefer a climb like Saintbury, but, I think Dovers is just long enough to give me a chance.

 - 2008 Dover’s Hill 4.13.8 (4th) – winner Matt Clinton, 4.01)